tudelft-cs4200/2021/project/ms1/lab1.md

 In this lab, you develop a test suite for syntax analysis.
 The test suite consists of positive and negative test cases.

+Note: The deadlines for Lab 1 and Lab 2 are at the same date so that you can develop tests and syntax definition together.

 ## Overview

 ### Objectives